Studying Abroad in the Netherlands: Anastasija

 Why did you choose to study abroad?

 I felt like more opportunities would be open for me if I studied abroad.
-I also wanted to develop my English skills and meet more people to create a global network.
-I studied International Communications at Hanze University of Applied Sciences from 2011-2015 as an international student and I had an amazing experience.
+I also wanted to develop my English skills and meet more people to create aย global network.
+Iย studied International Communications at Hanze University of Applied Sciences from 2011-2015 as an international student and I had an amazing experience.

 What was your favorite part of studying abroad in the Netherlands?

 I loved the experience of seeing myself grow as a person and become more independent.
-When you study abroad, there are no parents who can help you so you're thrown into grown-up life where it's sink or swim and your personal development skyrockets.
+When you study abroad, there are no parents who can help you, so you're thrown into grown-up life where it's sink or swim, and your personal development skyrockets.

-I also like the practical approach to education that the Dutch take.
-If you had an idea at my university, you could pitch it to the board and they would finance you to do it.
+I also like the practical approach to education that the Dutch take.ย If you had an idea at my university, you could pitch it to the board and they would finance you to do it.
 My classmates started an English magazine about student life and were financed to print it.
 It was a monthly magazine for international students.
 Another student decided to do a podcast about studying in Sweden, and he got the microphone all the tools financed.
 Business ideas as well.
 You were encouraged and supported when you had a good idea.
-If you wanted to be proactive, there were no barriers. that was the best part.
+If you wanted to be proactive, there were no barriers.
+That was the best part.

 What skills from studying abroad have helped you in your career?